 For math, teachers use the Go Math and the EngageNY curricula.
 Students have access to manipulatives in order to provide concrete ways to learn abstract math concepts.
 In a risk-free environment, students engage in mathematical discussions where they can share their thinking and listen to multiple perspectives.
 In addition to verbalizing their ideas, students learn how to record and represent their thinking in clear and efficient ways.
 Teachers introduce students to different strategies and math tools to support their problem solving.

-Students have five enrichment classes each week: Physical Education, Music, Dance, Science, and Art with Studio in a School.
+Students have four enrichment classes each week: Physical Education, Dance, Science, and Art.
 The Arts programs allow students to learn about theory and technique, while also providing an avenue for student creativity and imagination.
 Science classes introduce students to high interest topics and provide a foundation for higher level critical thinking skills.